MostafaMGomaa/codersquare/docs/ERD-codersquare.md

 See Figma/screenshots for details.
 API server will serve a static bundle of the React app.
 Uses ReactQuery to talk to the backend.
-Uses Chakra UI for building the CSS components.
+Uses PrimeReact for building the CSS components.

 ## Hosting

 The code will be hosted on Github, PRs and issues welcome.

-The web client will be hosted using any free web hosting platform such as firebase or netlify.
-A domain will be purchased for the site, and configured to point to the web host's server public IP.

 We'll deploy the server to a (likely shared) VPS for flexibility.
 The VM will have HTTP/HTTPS ports open, and we'll start with a manual deployment, to be automated